The Similan Islands are renowned for those looking at diving from Khao Lak, offering some of the best in Thailand.

 You can find many on the ‘Most Wanted List’ for divers: whale sharks, manta rays, blacktip reef sharks, leopard sharks, barracudas, trigger fish.
 There are even the tiniest of critters such as tiger tail seahorse and ghost pipefish.

-Similan Islands National Park
+Khao Lak Diving – Similan Islands National Park

-9 granite Similan islands.
-All islands are named but the Thai tend to refer to the islands by their numbers (1 to 9) to make it easy.
+9 granite Similan islands encompass The National Park.
+All islands are named, but the Thai people tend to refer to the islands by their numbers (1 to 9) to make it easy.
 In 2014, Koh Bon and Koh Tachai became the newest additions to the Park.

-To protect and give these ecosystems a chance to recover, the Park is closed from the middle of May until the middle of October every year.
+To protect and give these ecosystems a chance to recover, the park is closed from the middle of May until the middle of October every year.

-Dive site highlights
+Khao Lak diving site highlights

 There are many beautiful dive sites around the Similan Islands and there is something for divers of all qualification levels.